SubhamMurarka/StreakInterviewAssignment/README.md

 -> pool size should not be too large or too small (not optimal usage of resources).

 -> optimal pool size depends on hardware, task load (I/P bound, CPU load etc) on the basis of that make intelligent guess/ iterative approach.

+# FanIn
+// TODO

+# FanOut
+// TODO

+# Pipeline

+In pipeline pattern, we do synchronisation with help of channels.
+Waitgroups, time.Sleep() etc not required.

+step 1 -> First decide and break your task into multiple sequential steps (example : Processing of some data).

+step 2 -> Number of channels = Number of pipeline connections.
+Previous stage writes and next stage reads.

+step 3 -> Next stage keeps executing until writing or previous channel is not closed. this is followed in the complete chain/pipeline.

+step 4 -> Main routine finally reads from last channel and hence no pre-exit and proper synchronisation of channels.

+## Insights

+### Increasing performance of a stage

+-> performance of a particular stage can be increased by spawing multiple routine/ or using other patterns discussed above, hence increasing performance of that step.

+-> no need to store intermidiate results hence can be helpful for large datasets processing.